-Provision of funds to the related party and provision of large exposures.
+Provision of funds to related parties and large exposures.

 Bank’s strategic plan.

-The results of the Bank’s implementation assessment are based on the questionnaire results of the selected respondents and considering the findings within the Bank with the results of the questionnaire.
-These findings are compiled from various units in the Bank, such as Internal Audit, Anti-Fraud Management, Risk Management, Human Resources, Compliance and more, including findings from regulators.
+The end result of the Bank’s assessment of Governance implementation is based on the results of questionnaire to selected respondents and by factoring-in findings within the Bank with the questionnaire results.
+These findings are compiled from various units in the Bank, such as Internal Audit, Anti-Fraud Management, Risk Management, Human Resources, Compliance and others, and also include findings from regulators.